Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

-We offer an opportunity for you to engage with the philosophical and theoretical emergence of the concepts of humanitarianism and explore fast-changing, contemporary debates over the theory, policy and practice of humanitarian affairs.
+We offer an opportunity for you to explore fast-changing, contemporary debates over the theory, policy and practice of humanitarian affairs.
 You will have the opportunity to network with like-minded experts, academics and policymakers from around the world who are responding to disasters, conflicts and complex political emergencies.

 Work in collaboration with experts on humanitarianism from the United Nations, IFRC, INGOs, academic institutions and community groups in Africa, Asia and the Middle East.

-Our team brings experiences and expertise from Sub-Saharan and West Africa, the Middle East, Asia and Latin America and in responding to real-time tsunamis, earthquakes, floods, civil conflicts and many other disasters.
-Our team is conducting research and practice-oriented projects in most disaster and conflict affected countries in collaboration with the UN, INGOs, national governments and communities to challenge policy and practice to be effective, efficient and relevant.
+Our team brings expertise from Sub-Saharan and West Africa, the Middle East, Asia and Latin America, and experience of responding in real-time to tsunamis, earthquakes, floods, civil conflicts and many other disasters.
+They are conducting research and practice-oriented projects in most disaster- and conflict-affected countries in collaboration with the UN, INGOs, national governments and communities to challenge policy and practice to be effective, efficient and relevant.

 This course will enable you to: